-The vestibular system is important for giving humans a sense of stability.
-It works together with other body systems to adjust eye movement when our bodies or heads are moving.
+The vestibular system is important for giving humans a sense of stability in the world around them.
+It works with other body systems to adjust eye movement when our bodies or heads are moving.
 This system also helps us to sense acceleration and deceleration, like when driving in a car.
 Vestibular issues usually cause fleeting episodes of dizziness or vertigo when moving or changing positions.
 This can make it difficult to read, get out of bed, drive a car, or even walk.
 Vestibular rehabilitation in Charlottesville may be the answer to your dizziness or vertigo.

 What is Vestibular Rehabilitation?